 There is no golden rule as to when a child feels ready to talk about things.
 It will depend on their age, maturity and knowledge of the situation.
 It is important to keep communication channels open at all times even when they are not ready to talk.
 Never force a discussion; children will speak when they are ready.

 It is common that after a while a child might develop favouritism for one parent over another– you should not read too much into this but should instead reiterate that both parents love them unconditionally.

-Sometimes during this period of re-organisation you might notice a deterioration in your child’s behavior such as acting out or misbehaving.
-It is a common mistake to make allowances for the stress of of the divorce and simply write it off as inevitable.
+Sometimes during this period of re-organisation, you might notice a deterioration in your child’s behaviour such as acting out or misbehaving.
+It is a common mistake to make allowances for the stress of the divorce and simply write it off as inevitable.
 It is vital to maintain the same levels of discipline as before.

 The specialist divorce lawyers you used for the divorce such as Brookman family law solicitors will know of support networks, but take advantage of all possible avenues such as the wider extended family who may be able to provide the most valuable support network.
 Remember that your ex-partner’s mother is your child’s grandparent and that every child needs their grandparents.
 After a divorce, you must never deny your child access to their extended family.